industrial kettle with agitator

 “All stainless steel is sanitary”

 False.
-The steel grade, surface finish, weld quality, dead zone-free design, and ease of cleaning matter.
+The grade of steel, surface finish, welding quality, dead zone-free design, and ease of cleaning matter.
 A shiny tank does not guarantee a hygienic design.

 Before defining the model, it is advisable to respond with real process data: product, viscosity, working temperature, batch size, available heating method, cleaning frequency, and discharge method.
-This information prevents oversizing the equipment or purchasing a kettle that later requires modifications.
+With this information, oversizing the equipment or buying a kettle that later requires modifications is avoided.

 - For small batches and frequent recipe changes: capacities from 50 to 200 liters with flexible control.